iamarunix/Terraform/AWS/UseCase1/Readme.md

 ### Hint:
 > You can modify this script template and use it for a various usecases

-## Step 1 - Login into the machine where you have installed Terraform
+## Step 1 - Login into the machine where Terraform and AWSCLI is installed
-## Step 2 - Configure the AWS CLI using the user created in IAM
+## Step 2 - Check whether AWS CLI is configured
 ## Step 3 - Save below script in with .tf extention

 ```